sknop/Sudoku-Puzzles/README.md

 =====

 Super is a 16x16 Sudoku with Cell values of {123456789ABCDEF}
 Full command-line interface with import and export.
-Creating puzzles takes a long time, beware.
-No Swing GUI yet.
+Creating puzzles will take a long time, so beware.

 Futoshiki
 =========